top of page

 1. Heat olive oil in a large pot over medium heat.
 Add onion and garlic; sauté until fragrant.

-2. Add carrots and celery, cooking 5–7 minutes until slightly softened.
+2. Add carrots and celery, cooking for 5–7 minutes until slightly softened.

 3. Stir in thyme, oregano, salt, and pepper.
 Add chicken broth and bring to a simmer.